starfield9/Monster-Industries/README.md

 - 2 teams control two companies: Creeper Corp. and Ender Enterprises!
 Choose the number of players yourselves - 3 per team is recommended.
 - Respawn when you die, and keep all your items to make the game experience more fluid.
-- New blocks and features from 1.8!
+- New blocks and features from 1.13!
-- Spectate games with the new spectator mode!
+- Spectate games with spectator mode!